oa-333/elog/README.md

     ELOG_APP_STACK_TRACE_EX(logger, elog::ELEVEL_INFO, "", 0, "Testing application stack trace");

 The output will be similar to pstack, listing all active threads and their respective call stack information, including file and line.

+### Dynamic Configuration

+ELog supports dynamic (i.e. concurrent and thread-safe) configuration of log targets and some global aspects of ELog, including formatters, filters and flush policies.

+In order to use this feature (i.e. enduring that configuration changes made during operation of ELog are thread-safe and will not lead to a crash), ELog should be compiled with ELOG_ENABLE_DYNAMIC_CONFIG=ON.

+With dynamic configuration enabled, the following operations can be done safely while the application is logging:

+- Add log targets
+- Remove log targets
+- Modify log target's formatter, filter and flush policy

+In addition the following global objects can be modified:

+- Global (default) filter
+- Global (default) formatter

+It should be noted though that using this feature may incur some performance penalty and background overhead, due to usage of a garbage collection mechanism and some atomic variables.

+In order to modify a log target's attributes, care should be taken, and the general access pattern should follow this:

+    elog::ELogTargetId id = /* define log target and get id */;
+    ...

+    // acquire log target, if not null then until released can be used safely uint64_t epoch = 0;
+    elog::ELogTarget* logTarget = elog::acquireLogTarget(id, epoch);
+    if (logTarget != nullptr) {
+        logTarget->setLogFormat("${msg}");
+        elog::releaseLogTarget(epoch);
+    }

+The following ELogTarget member functions can be used safely within acquire/release pair:

+- setLogLevel()
+- setLogFormat(), setLogFormatter()
+- setLogFilter()
+- setFlushPolicy()

+In case the target is removed concurrently by another thread while within acquire/release pair, then the log target is safe to use, and will be deleted only after releaseLogTarget() is called.
+Also many threads can safely replace concurrently the log format, filter and flush policy, while the application is logging, since older objects will be deleted only after releaseLogTarget() is called (and logging itself is guarded such that the garbage collector will not recycle objects that are still in use).

 ### Configuration Reloading